ParkPow On-Premise Setup Guide

-This guide describes how to install ParkPow in your own environment.
-That way, you do not need to send ALPR data to our hosted ParkPow solution.
+This guide describes how to install ParkPow in your own environment so that you do not need to send ALPR data to our hosted ParkPow solution.

 Installation